-When I first tried this recipe for CrockPot Salsa Pork Chops, I made the recipe twice to try to get a better photo, and in both cases I wasn’t completely satisfied with the photos.
+When I tried this recipe for low-carb CrockPot Salsa Pork Chops, I made the recipe twice to try to get a better photo, and in both cases I wasn’t completely satisfied with the photos.
 However, I was completely happy with these tender Southwestern-flavored pork chops in a sauce that was just slightly spicy.
-Even though the sauce kind of ran out over the plate on this latest photo of this dish, I’m happier with it, and I promise this is an easy slow cooker meal that will make you happy as well.
+Even though the sauce kind of ran out over the plate on this latest photo of this dish, I promise this is an easy slow cooker meal that will make you happy as well.

 Make it a Meal:

 These pork chops would be delicious with Spicy Mexican Slaw for a low-carb meal.

 More Recipes for Pork Chops:

 Pork Chops with Balsamic Glaze from Kalyn’s Kitchen

 Pan-Fried and Roasted Pork Chops with Apricot Dijon Sauce from Kalyn’s Kitchen

 Pork Chops with Garlic-Lime Sauce from Dine and Dish